Discover the COMPASS: Emerging Maker Programme and the talented makers taking part in 2021.

 COMPASS: Emerging Makers Programme 2021 has been designed to provide emerging makers with the building blocks to develop their craft business.
 The programme started in January 2021 with a series of nine online workshops running until April 2021.
 Delivered by knowledgeable workshop leaders who understand the day to day of being a maker, participants will be guided through the fundamentals of running a craft business, including finance, marketing, branding, and navigating the craft sector today.
 Explore this year's programme and meet the speakers taking part.

-The programme will also include a five-day immersive residential held at the renowned arts centre Hospitalfield in Arbroath.
+The programme will also include a four-day immersive residential held at the renowned arts centre Hospitalfield in Arbroath.
 Participants will work through case studies, engage in peer-to-peer critiques, and explore their personal, professional and creative values.
 This element of the programme is an opportunity to address each participant’s unique needs and requirements.

 The programme takes a practical approach to nurturing a creative business through the early stages of development.
 Following the residential, participants will be paired with a mentor suited to their needs, these sessions may take place in person, by phone or via an online method (Skype, Zoom etc.).
 There will also be access to one-to-one advice through dedicated individual surgeries.